 Etsy offers an ombre diamond bargello pattern to buy.
 This pattern makes a pretty table runner in graduating shades of whatever colors you use.
 It’s a digital download pattern that makes a runner sized 29.5 inches wide by 80 inches long.
 Use it to pretty up your kitchen table or buffet this holiday season if you’re an advanced beginning quilter.

-We found many free bargello quilt patterns on this site Quilt Inspiration, check it out, I am sure you will find some great free pattern to try easy bargello quilting.
+We found many free bargello quilt patterns on this site Quilt Inspiration, check it out, I am sure you will find some great free patterns to try easy bargello quilting.

 I have found many great bargello quilt patterns on Etsy.
 Check out this link.